kshutkin/package-build/create-pkgbld/DESIGN.md

 last.
 Conflicts remain warnings and the last staged value remains the pending result.

-Scenario 3 specifies the next update stage and is not implemented yet.
-In particular, the current cache is not version-isolated, extension contracts do not expose update behavior, migration conflicts do not yet block commit, and inventory discovery does not yet enforce the plugin peer-dependency gate.
+Scenario 3 is implemented for explicit single-package updates.
+The cache keeps exact extension versions in separate slots, declarative contracts use guarded resource reconciliation, target packages may export explicit update behavior, and migration conflicts require interactive approval or `--accept-conflicts`.
+Build plugin updates use the two-phase install and lock flow and inventory discovery enforces the plugin peer-dependency gate.

 Direct addition of an unregistered third-party extension remains a future scenario.
 An unregistered plugin becomes visible after it is declared in the